 WFP has extensive experience working with Cooperating Partners (CPs) under the Field Level Agreements (FLAs) arrangements.
 The environmental and social safeguards compliance is among the criteria for CP selection and this principle shall guide WFP during all phases of the project.
-UNICEF, WFP, and other UN agencies have nearly five years of experience implementing the Awaaz system for two- way communication with affected communities including grievance collection and response.
+Under HER AF2, WFP will continue to strengthen CP capacity on E&S safeguards.

 WFP has vast experience in the implementation of cash transfers, both globally and in Afghanistan.
 WFP is implementing a large cash transfer programme in Afghanistan and constantly reviews its processes to learn lessons and optimize efficiency and effectiveness.
 In 2022, WFP Afghanistan distributed over USD 325 million in cash and vouchers to programme beneficiaries in all 34 provinces.
 As part of its effort to be as effective and efficient as possible in its response, WFP was able to reduce the costs of direct cash and value transfer as compared to the previous year by negotiating lower transfer fees and removing cost elements like the generation of monthly token numbers.
 Lastly, WFP's cash activities optimize operational effectiveness and sustainability in Afghanistan by creating 720 full-time jobs across the country, of which 145 are held by women.
-An additional 3,150 part-time jobs were created as a direct result of cash distributions such as drivers, porters, labourers, etc. In total, approximately USD 26.5 million was transferred to around 200 Afghan small-scale retailers in 2022 to support national markets during the economic crisis.
+An additional 3,150 part-time jobs were created as a direct result of cash distributions such as drivers, porters, labourers, etc. In total, approximately

+USD 26.5 million was transferred to around 200 Afghan small-scale retailers in 2022 to support national markets during the economic crisis.